How To Protect Yourself From The Weakening Ringgit?

 How does this affect us

-The weakening of the Ringgit has caused our purchasing power to shrink.
-For those of us who are looking forward for year-end holiday vacations overseas, this means that it will cost us more to convert into foreign currency, and we can’t spend as much as we could before!
-You may have to give a shopping trip in Milan a skip with the current currency situation.
-With the implementation of goods and services tax (GST) just around the corner, our cost of living may increase as well, leaving us struggling even harder to grow our wealth — and for some to survive in this economic climate.
+The weakening ringgit has caused our purchasing power to shrink.
+For those of us who are looking forward to year-end holiday vacations overseas, this means that it will cost more to convert into foreign currency (except for Japan!).
+You may have to give that shopping trip in Milan a skip with the current currency situation.

 Fixed deposits are not making the cut

-Despite the current fixed deposit rates offered by banks being relatively higher compared to historical trends, putting all your money into fixed deposits as a primary vehicle of investment is barely enough to protect your money against inflation.
-Furthermore, with the rising house prices and cost of living, it is pretty much impossible to attain financial freedom just through investing in FD.
+Furthermore, with the rising cost of living, it is pretty much impossible to attain financial freedom just through investing in FD.
 At best, fixed deposits are considered as saving for your emergency fund rather than an investment.

 The need to start investing